 Current Research Projects

 This research explores questions relating to the effective and equitable governance of marine protected areas (MPAs) and options for addressing them.
 A key theme is that MPA governance needs to combine participative, legal and economic approaches.
 Building on ideas concerning the governance of common-pool resources, this research employs a more holistic and less prescriptive theoretical and empirical framework for analysing case studies on the governance of MPAs.
 This trans-disciplinary approach is aimed at supporting the development of MPA governance approaches that build social-ecological resilience through both institutional and biological diversity.
 This builds on the argument that diversity is the key to resilience, both of species in ecosystems and incentives in governance systems.
 This research originally involved 20 case studies from around the world, funded by UNEP, culminating in the publication of the book Governing Marine Protected Areas: resilience through diversity.
 Details of previous special issue of the journal Marine Policy and related outputs available at MPAG website, along with news on some more recent initiatives as part of this project (see briefing on all these developments):-

-- 23 further MPAG case studies around the world have been undertaken, 19 of which, along with 18 from the original 20 case studies (published in book), are being subject to a meta-analysis of the governance of 37 MPAs for a forthcoming paper and special section;
+- 23 further MPAG case studies around the world have been undertaken, 16 of which, along with 18 from the original 20 case studies (published in book), are being subject to a new multiple case study analysis of the governance of 34 MPAs for a forthcoming paper and special section;

 - drawing on MPAG findings for UN Call to Action and Scientists' Consensus Statement under the 10X20 MPA capacity building initiative by the Government of Italy, the Ocean Sanctuary Alliance and UNEP.